ckeditor/ckeditor5/docs/framework/guides/custom-editor-creator.md

 </div>
 ```

-Editor can be initialized with the code below:
+The editor can be initialized with the code below:

 ```js
 MultirootEditor